 Financing Your Education

 When you think in terms of lifetime earnings and quality of life, an Iowa State education is worth the investment.
 The Office of Student Financial Aid is your source for information about and assistance with covering the cost of your education.
-More than 66% of Iowa State students receive some form of financial assistance, grants, loans, or jobs.
-Many more are awarded scholarships based on merit or talent.
+More than 85% of Iowa State students receive some form of financial aid.

 Cost of Attendance

 The estimated annual cost of attendance for new students includes Iowa State's tuition and fees, room and meals, as well as an estimate for books and supplies.
 Total costs of attending Iowa State University may vary based on students' lifestyles, majors, academic colleges, and academic progress.

 To be considered for need-based financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 Based on the information that you provide on the FAFSA, the U.S. Department of Education determines the amount of money that your family can be expected to contribute toward the cost of your education.
 If that amount is less than the total cost of attendance, the difference is your eligibility for need-based financial aid.
 Financial aid awards are typically a combination of grants, loans, and employment.
 For more information, visit the scholarships and grants pages.

 To receive priority financial aid consideration, it is important that you submit your FAFSA by March 1.
 Students who meet this deadline can expect to receive their financial aid award letter in early April.